Willamalane strives to meet current park and recreation demands while planning for the needs of future generations.

 In October 2012, Willamalane completed its 20-year Comprehensive Plan for parks and recreation.

 Willamalane's Comprehensive Plan was last updated in 2004.
-In the past eight years, Willamalane has worked to implement the plan's strategies and actions.
-Highlights of these efforts include:
+From 2004 to 2012, Willamalane worked to implement the plan's strategies and actions.
+Highlights of these efforts included:

 • Renovation of the EWEB bike path